BenjaminKobjolke/fman-favorites-windows/README.md

 `~/.favoritepairs` - This file contains all the pair of directories stored.

+`~/.hotdirs` - This file contains the four hot directory paths that persist across fman restarts.
+Each line contains one directory path corresponding to hot directory slots 0-3.

 ### Suggested Usage

 Once you install the plugin, set up your shortener directories.
 I setup one for each of my Dropbox locations.
 Then, create your favorites in the shorteners subdirectories.
 Once you have the favorites setup, move your `~/.favoritedirs` to your Dropbox location you want and link to the original location and name.
 On the second system, setup the same shortener file using the same names and link the synced favoritedirs file to the normal location.
 Now you can go to the favorite directories inside these shortener directories easily!
 They also automatically update when you add new ones.

-You can also save and restore directory locations in the internal memory.
-There are four memory locations set aside to use.
-Very useful for saving a location, going somewhere else, and then popping right back to the previous location.
-These locations are lost when exiting fman.
+You can also save and restore directory locations in the hot directory memory.
+There are four hot directory locations that persist across fman restarts.
+Very useful for saving frequently accessed locations that you want to quickly return to.
+Use the hotkeys to set and navigate to these locations, or use the command palette to list or clear all hot directories.

 ### Features